CHCH Television Tower

-The CHCH Television Tower is a 357.5 metre 1,173 feet-high guyed TV mast located at 481 First Road West in Stoney Creek, Ontario, Canada.
-The tower houses the primary transmitter for the independent television station CHCH-DT as well as that of CITS-DT, the flagship of the religious Yes TV television system.
-It is currently the fourth-tallest structure in Canada.
+The CHCH Television Tower was a 357.5 metre 1,173 feet-high guyed TV mast located at 481 First Road West in Stoney Creek, Ontario, Canada.
+The tower housed the primary transmitter for the independent television station CHCH-DT as well as that of CITS-DT, the flagship of the religious Yes TV television system.
+The tower also housed the transmitter for CING-FM.
+It was the fourth-tallest structure in Canada while standing.

 When completed in 1960, the CHCH Television Tower became the tallest structure in Canada.
 Only five structures built since then have surpassed its height: the CN Tower in Toronto (completed in 1976), the Cape Race LORAN-C transmitter (completed in 1963, collapsed in 1993), the Inco Superstack in Sudbury (completed in 1971) and the original and replacement guyed mast(s) of the CKX-TV Tower (completed in 1973, collapsed in 1983, rebuilt in 1985).
-The CHCH tower ranks thirteenth in height among the tallest structures in the Commonwealth of Nations.
+The CHCH tower ranked thirteenth in height among the tallest structures in the Commonwealth of Nations.

-The mast is located on the edge of the Niagara Escarpment, so when viewed from the bottom of the escarpment with an elevation some 100+ meters or 300+ feet lower, it appears to be exceptionally tall.
+The mast was located on the edge of the Niagara Escarpment, so when viewed from the bottom of the escarpment with an elevation some 100+ meters or 300+ feet lower, it appeared exceptionally tall.

+In November 2023, the tower began being dismantled by the use of a gin pole since the property was sold to a land developer.
+CHCH erected a new tower in Flamborough which began construction in early summer 2023 and became operational in late November of that same year.
+The new transmitter is located on Hwy 5 near Millgrove Side Road.
+The new tower is 304.8 metres or 1,000 feet tall.

+Early morning on March 13, 2024, the entire remaining half of the tower was demolished while the first half was removed via gin pole.
+Due to the height of the tower and surrounding housing development, the entire structure could not be demolished all at once.